There’s no doubt that the world of craft producing is an interesting one.

-Click to expand any of the items below for a brief definition on these commonly-used terms.
+Here are some commonly-used terms found in the industry; click to expand any of the items below for a brief definition:

 ABV is the calculated percentage of alcohol contained in a given package size of beer, wine or spirit.
 Alcohol contributes to more than just its intoxicating effects in a beverage but adds weight and body as well.
 A drink with a higher percentage of alcohol may feel richer, fuller, and more complex on the palate.